libscran/qdtsne/README.md

 - Without any approximation, the iterations take 114 ± 1 seconds.
 - With `max_depth = 7`, the iterations take 85 ± 2 seonds.
 - With `max_depth = 7` and `interpolation = 100`, the iterations take 46 ± 1 seconds.

+And of course, users can enable OpenMP to throw more threads at the problem.
+With 4 threads and `max_depth` and `interpolation` set as above, the iterations go down to 23 seconds.

 ## References